 The Kansas City Museum has started construction on an extensive restoration and renovation of the entire property (including five original, existing buildings and grounds).
 The goal is to transform the former private residence and estate, built in 1910, into a fully functioning and sustainable leading-edge, 21st-century museum of Kansas City’s history and cultural heritage, complete with space for exhibitions, programs, amenities, and back-of-house museum functions.

 The renovation project will be completed in several phases of architectural design and stages of construction with Stage I, the restoration and renovation of Corinthian Hall (details below) already underway.

 Below is a timeline of past renovations as well as information on architectural design planning under the leadership of the Parks and Recreation Department, which took over the operations and management of the Kansas City Museum in 2014.

 2005 to 2012: Exterior Restoration, Infrastructure & Planning

 In 2005, the Kansas City Museum began a site-wide historic restoration and renovation process (all buildings and grounds) led by International Architects Atelier (IAA), a local architecture studio committed to design excellence through exploration, experimentation, and innovation.
 From 2005 to 2012, the following was completed with public funding:

-- installation of an HVAC system for Corinthian Hall and the Carriage House
+- installation of HVAC system for Corinthian Hall and the Carriage House;

 May 2014: Management by the Parks and Recreation Department